Search

 Overview

-Consistent with being an essential process, we found that SUMO conjugation machinery is under different layers of regulation.
+1. Uncovering the MOLECULAR MECHANISMS THAT CONTROL SUMO CONJUGATION IN VIVO.
+Consistent with being an essential process, we found that SUMO conjugation machinery is under several layers of regulation.
 We aim to identify the molecular effectors that mediate this regulation.

 Selected Publications